niklasdewally/EGI/README.md

-This is a fork of EGI, with an updated DGI version of 0.5.3.
+This is a fork of EGI, with an updated dgl version of 0.5.3.
 This provides compatibility with CUDA 11 and NVIDIA 30 series cards.

 **This fork is not fully tested, and should be considered work in progress**